How many games are there in a season?

 Can we get our money back if my Son/Daughter decides they do not want to play?

 Surrey Minor Ball Hockey Association will provide a refund, less an administration fee to cover banking and processing charges, upon request if received before the team draft (typically end of February).
-Refund requests received after the team draft but before the first league game has been played will be subject to a higher administration fee.
-No refunds will be issued after the first league game has been played, except for medical reasons.
+No refunds will be issued after teams have been selected except for withdrawal due to injury.
 A Doctor's note will be required under this situation and the refund will be prorated less the applicable administration fee.
 Please see our REGISTRATION webpage for current year administration fee amounts and relevant dates.

 We registered online, how do we get our tax receipt?